ppy/osu-wiki/wiki/Modding/en.md

 # Modding

-Modding is the act of providing feedback on another user's [beatmap](/wiki/Beatmaps).
-A user who is modding is referred to as a *modder* and their collective posts on a beatmap's discussion are referred to as a *mod*.
+**Modding** is the act of providing feedback on another user's [beatmap](/wiki/Beatmaps).
+A user who is modding is referred to as a *modder*, and their collective posts on a beatmap's discussion are referred to as a *mod*.

 Mods are mainly used to improve beatmaps aiming for Ranked status.
 Because it is a detailed and analytical process, modding beatmaps is also a popular way for users improve their understanding of beatmapping.